This rare type of headache doesn't stop. It causes pain on one side of your face or head.

 Doctors can make a diagnosis of hemicrania continua if you’ve had pain consistently, without it switching sides or disappearing even briefly, for at least 3 months.

 Some anti-inflammatory medications ease hemicrania continua headaches.
-Indomethacin, a nonsteroidal anti-inflammatory drug (NSAID), often gives fast relief.
+Indomethacin (Indocin, Tivorbex), a nonsteroidal anti-inflammatory drug (NSAID), often gives fast relief.
 One way doctors know that you have hemicrania continua is if your headaches go away after a dose of the drug.
 But some people may need more testing -- such as an MRI -- to look into their symptoms.

 If the side effects of indomethacin are too much for you, another NSAID, celecoxib, may also help.